StackExchange/dnscontrol/docs/writing-providers.md

 * Edit [README.md](https://github.com/StackExchange/dnscontrol): Add the provider to the bullet list.
 * Edit [docs/provider-list.md](https://github.com/StackExchange/dnscontrol/blob/master/docs/provider-list.md): Add the provider to the provider list.
 * Create `docs/_providers/PROVIDERNAME.md`: Use one of the other files in that directory as a base.
-* Edit [OWNERS](https://github.com/StackExchange/dnscontrol/blob/master/OWNERS): Add the directory name and your GitHub id.
+* Edit [OWNERS](https://github.com/StackExchange/dnscontrol/blob/master/OWNERS): Add the directory name and your GitHub username.

 ## Step 10: Submit a PR